New Local Plan

-Following the publication in early 2020 of the Wirral Local Plan Issues and Options Document, the council has carefully considered all views received, along with subsequently completed evidence and has prepared a Submission Draft Plan.
-Full Council at its meeting held on 21st March 2022 approved the publication of the Submission Draft Plan for representations to be submitted on its ‘soundness’ before submitting it to the Secretary of State for Levelling Up, Housing and Communities for Independent Examination.
+Following the publication in early 2020 of the Wirral Local Plan Issues and Options Document, the council carefully considered all views received, along with subsequently completed evidence and prepared a Submission Draft Plan.
+Full Council at its meeting held on 21st March 2022 approved the publication of the Submission Draft Plan for representations to be submitted under Regulation 19 on its ‘soundness’ before submitting it to the Secretary of State for Levelling Up, Housing and Communities for Independent Examination.

 The Submission Draft Plan is the document that will be submitted to the Planning Inspectorate for independent examination.
 It is the version that the Council seeks to adopt, subject to that examination, as the future framework for decision-making on planning.